jdcloudcom/en/documentation/Video-Service/Video-Quality-Detection/Getting-Started/Started.md

 -   Dial 400-615-1212 to have your Video Quality Detection Service subscribed by the customer service staff.

--   Log in JD Console, find the ticket on the top menu bar, click to enter the ticket system and fill in the [Application for User Permission] ticket.
-Then, the customer service will contact you about the subscription of Video Quality Detection Service.
+-   Login the [Video Quality Detection Ticket System](https://ticket.jdcloud.com/applyorder/form?cateId=352&questionId=821), fill in the [Use Permission Application] ticket and then the customer service will contact you about the subscription affairs of video quality detection service.

 # Get URL of video to be detected